 Starwood Hotels & Resorts

-In the ever-expanding world of hotel and resort brands, the Starwood group has one of the most diverse collections around.
+In the ever-expanding world of hotel and resort brands, the Starwood group, which is owned by Marriott International, has one of the most diverse collections around.
 Its properties range from business-friendly Four Points by Sheraton to made-just-for-hipsters W, which debuted in the U.S. and then hit the road to bring its distinctive style to such far-flung destinations as Seoul and Mexico City.
 For budget travelers, Aloft offers a fresh and modern vibe in unexpected locales like Birmingham, Buffalo and Chesapeake, while Element blends a commitment to sustainable living with freebies like breakfast and Wi-Fi.
 More conventional but still upscale are Starwood's Westins and Sheratons, which tend to take their cues from the W's sleek, clean style, but without the flash.
 At the top of Starwood's list are Le Meridien, St. Regis Hotels & Resorts and The Luxury Collection, which features one-of-a-kind lodgings, including Hotel Gritti Palace in Venice, The Equinox in Vermont and The Astor Hotel in Tianjin.

 Visit the Starwood Hotels & Resorts official website